filiperino/agrtoolset/README.md

 Installation:

-1. Clone repo or download as .zip
+1. Go to releases tab, and download the latest version.

-2. Extract .zip into a folder
+2. In Blender 2.8x go to Edit > Preferences > Add-ons > Install..., and choose the export.py file.

-3. In Blender 2.8x go to Edit > Preferences > Add-ons > Install..., and choose the export.py file.
+3. Done

 Usage:
 - Press shift + comma (,) on your keyboard to bring up the pie menu